gerardinhoo/Filmora-App/README.md

 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.
+Open the App locally [http://localhost:5173](http://localhost:5173) in your browser to view the project.

+Open The Filmora App Live [Filmora](https://filmora.eklugerard.com/)